 Is 2 days enough for Ho Chi Minh City?

-Two days is enough to see the main attractions like the War Remnants Museum, Independence Palace, and do a day trip to Cu Chi Tunnels.
+Two days is enough to see the major attractions like the War Remnants Museum, Independence Palace, and do a day trip to Cu Chi Tunnels.
 You'll get a good taste of the city, but it will feel quite rushed.
-Three or four days would be ideal.
+Three or four days would be ideal to cover a lot of ground.

 Is 3 days enough for Ho Chi Minh City?

 Three days is the sweet spot for Ho Chi Minh City.
-This gives you time to see all the major attractions, take a day trip, explore different neighbourhoods, and experience the food scene without feeling too rushed.
+This gives you time to see all the top things, take a day trip, explore different neighbourhoods, and experience the food scene without feeling too rushed.
+You'll have easy access to all the best places with sufficient time to appreciate each one.

 What should you do in Ho Chi Minh City?

-The must-do experiences are visiting the War Remnants Museum, exploring the Independence Palace, trying the incredible street food, and taking a day trip to the Cu Chi Tunnels.
-Beyond that, wander around District 1, visit some temples, and try to get up high for city views.
+The must-do experiences are visiting the War Remnants Museum, exploring the Reunification Palace, trying the incredible street food, and taking a day trip to the Cu Chi Tunnels.
+Beyond that, wander around District 1, visit some temples, and try to get up high for city views from the Saigon Skydeck.

 Conclusion